gencat/participa/docs/HOW_TO_UPGRADE.md

 Documentation to this doc:
 https://github.com/decidim/decidim/blob/master/docs/getting_started.md#keeping-your-app-up-to-date

+## WARNING
+decidim-department-admin module should be fixed due to changes in app/controllers/decidim/assemblies/admin/assemblies_controller.rb which has its `organization_assemblies` method removed.
+Probably we should override `collection` instead.

 ## Customizations

   1. In sign in and sing up views, omniauth buttons are below form.